SOlaCoder005/coca-women-wellness/README.md

     Another unresolved bug on the CWW site is the positioning of the text when displayed on a vertical tablet screen.
 On a vertical mobile screen, the text elements stack on top of each other in a column.
 This aligns with how the site is intended to respond to smaller screen sizes.
 However; When the site is displayed on a tablet screen that is rotated vertically the text elements do not stack on top of each other.
 Rather, the elements reduce in size proportionally to fit on the screen.

+## Section 11: References

+Several resources have been referred to throughout the development of the Coca Women Website.
+A list has been provided, [here](/docs/charts-and-graphs/refs.md).